NLnetLabs/domain/README.md

 * basic data structures and functionality for creating and parsing DNS data and messages,
+* experimental support for DNS client and server transports,
 * support for signing and verifying messages using the TSIG mechanism,
-* experimental support for reading data from DNS master files (also known as zone files),
+* experimental support for reading data from DNS zone files,
 * experimental and as yet incomplete support for DNSSEC signing and validation,
 * a simple Tokio-based stub resolver.